chezearth-personal/slack-alarm-service/README.md

 1. Nodejs 8.1 with the appropriate updated npm package manager
 1. Docker (latest version) with at least docker-compose version 2.
 1. The e2e and mocks tests that are run with curl use the `uuid` bash command to generate the required UUIDs in the `POST alarm/` request bodies and `GET alarm/{id}` query strings.
-The command can be installed with Homebrew (`brew install ossp-uuid`) on MacOS or `apt-get uuid` on Debian/Ubuntu linux
+The command can be installed with Homebrew (`brew install ossp-uuid`) on MacOS or `apt-get uuid` on Debian/Ubuntu Linux

 If the project is run as standalone app instead of in containers, then MongoDB will need to be installed on the host machine and the `development.yml` and `test.yml` config files changed to include the appropriate connection strings.